Cheshire1922/NahidaGC/README.md

 -As for the game itself, I can't link it sorry

 # Known Issue
 Weapons are glitched, simply changing weapon and exiting the menu *should* fix it(even if the weapon appears invisible)
+I did some damage testing and everything seemed alright so...
 ![](https://cdn.discordapp.com/attachments/1027063731789770842/1029839860309168209/unknown.png)